skoczen/skoczen/README.md

 	git clone git@github.com:skoczen/artechetype.git mynewproject.git
 	```

 3. Set `PROJECT_NAME`, `GITHUB_REPO` and any other env settings you need in `fabfile.py`

-4. Set up the your virtualenv and remotes manually, or by using the fab helper command.
+4. Set up the your virtualenv, and `pip install fabric`

+5. Set up your remotes manually, or by use the fab helper command.

 	```bash
 	fab initial_setup